- Print

 Finance and Operations Environment

 Access to FO will be required.
-To install and configure the Lasernet Connector, we recommend that the FO environment also contains some test data, which can either be the Contoso dataset or other organization-specific data.
+To install and configure the Lasernet Connector, we recommend that the FO environment also contain some test data, which can either be the Contoso dataset or other organization-specific data.

 Lifecycle Services Access